In this Article

 Step 3: Let the grounds steep – Let the coffee sit for 12-14 hours.
 You might be tempted to check it a few hours in, but resist that urge!
-Every time you open the lid, fresh oxygen will be added to the grounds and it will make them over-extract.
+Every time you open the lid, fresh oxygen will be added to the grounds, making them over-extract.

 Why Do People Drink Cold Brew?

-The resulting coffee is smooth, low in acidity, and low in bitterness.
-Since you’re extracting coffee at room temperature and not using any heat or pressure, it will taste significantly less bitter than coffee that was extracted the way a drip machine would do it.
+The resulting brew is smooth, low in acidity, and low in bitterness.
+Since you’re extracting coffee at room temperature and not using any heat or pressure, it will taste significantly less bitter than a cup that was extracted the way a drip machine would do it.

 Also, Cold Brew Coffee in French Press is: